 - If you are getting a tax refund, then you are not required to file form 4868.
-However, you may wish to do so if you think your estimate may change.
+However, you may wish to do so if your estimate changes.

 That covers the basic process of getting an extension to file a return.
 As previously noted, you can also qualify for an automatic extension if you are an active member of the military.
 The two-month extension we mentioned above applies to anybody serving in the military or living abroad.
 However, there are special rules that apply to those in combat.